Skip to main content

 Even in the course of adapting a popular book, the director for a film isn’t just a curator for the novelist’s work.
 The director is an active participant in the creative process.
 Their job isn’t just to translate the minute details of the source material onto celluloid and make sure everyone’s hair color is the same as it was in the book.
 The director needs to know how to speak the language of film to create an experience that will resonate with the audience using the source material as a jumping off point.

-When discerning a director’s influence on adapting a pre-existing text like a novel, it actually helps to key in on scenes or elements that don’t impart plot information supplied by the original text.
+When tracking a director’s influence on adapting a pre-existing text like a novel, it actually helps to key in on scenes or elements that don’t impart plot information supplied by the original text.
 Even small scenes can reveal a great deal about the story the director wants to tell.

 Take Harry’s first night in the castle, for example.
 After Harry enters Gryffindor Tower but before he begins his classwork, we get a brief scene where we just see Harry perched by the window and stroking Hedwig while everyone else sleeps.
 Columbus’ brief insert explores little in the way of plot mechanics or worldbuilding, but it's still one of the most essential anchors not just of this particular movie, but of the franchise as whole.

 Columbus started out wanting to helm the whole series by himself, but that proved to be too large a commitment.
 Producing the first two Harry Potter films on top of each other was a marathon and sprint put together.
-“I hadn't seen my own kids for supper in the week for about two and a half years.
+He shared, “I hadn't seen my own kids for supper in the week for about two and a half years.
 I have four children and I have to give them some time now.”
 And so the torch was passed onto relative newcomer, Alfonso Cuaron.

 Alfonso Cuaron (Movie 3)

 “Prisoner of Azkaban” marked the first time the franchise changed directing hands.
 David Heyman said, "One thing that's very important is the producer has to be guardian of Jo's vision but give the director freedom to make the film he wants.
 You have to allow them to bring their own vision to it."
+Cuaron mostly respects the foundations laid by Columbus and his team from the first two movies.
+But Cuaron adds his own handprints onto Hogwarts.

 As one example, Hagrid’s cabin apparently got relocated over the summer.
 In the last two films, the kids had a fairly straightforward shot from the castle grounds to his house.
 Now his hut is nested at the base of a small hill where it will stay for the rest of the series.
 We also see the Hogwarts kids out of their uniform more often than we did in the first two movies, inviting a sort of weekend vibe to many of their interactions.

 A number of set pieces introduced by Cuaron became mainstays throughout the rest of the series.
 Cuaron introduced the bridge over the ravine where Lupin and Harry have their first one-on-one talk.
 We’ll see this same bridge come up again like in the final film where it becomes the stage for a deadly encounter between Neville and the Snatchers, itself a feature unique to the films.
-This movie also saw Michael Gambon replace Richard Harris as Professor Dumbledore.
-This of course was less Cuaron’s personal preferences than the simple reality of Harris passing away shortly before production on the third movie began, and Gambon would continue to embody Dumbledore for the entirety of the film series.
+This movie also saw Michael Gambon replace Richard Harris as Professor Dumbledore, which was of course less Cuaron’s personal preferences than the simple reality of Harris passing away shortly before production on the third movie began, and Gambon would continue to embody Dumbledore for the entirety of the film series.

 But more than any specific sets or casting choices, what really sets Cuaron’s film apart is Cuaron’s unique directing voice.
 Again, filmmakers have their own style and own approach to their art, and Cuaron’s style is very different than Columbus’.